aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_14.rst

 RealTimeThreadSynchronisation
 =============================

-The :vcisdoxygenmccl:`RealTimeThreadSynchronisation` DataSource allows to synchronise multiple RealTimeThreads.
+The :vcisdoxygenmccl:`RealTimeThreadSynchronisation` DataSource allows synchronising multiple RealTimeThreads.

-Typicaly use-cases include (see also the section on :ref:`MARTeMultipleThreads`):
+Typical use cases include (see also the section on :ref:`MARTeMultipleThreads`):

-- Sharing of workload between multiple threads.
+- Sharing the workload between multiple threads.
-- Synchronisation of threads with different execution frequencies (e.g. a thread executing at 1 kHz and another thread executing at 10 kHz, where the 1 kHz thread needs to be synchronised with the 10 kHz thread).
+- Synchronising threads with different execution frequencies (e.g. a thread executing at 1 kHz and another thread executing at 10 kHz, where the 1 kHz thread needs to be synchronised with the 10 kHz thread).

-In this example one thread is used to receive data from a UDP stream and to synchronise the execution of the RealTimeThread with the arrival of UDP packets.
-This data will then be offered to a separate thread which will be responsible for processing the data at 100 Hz and store it in a file.
+In this example, one thread is used to receive data from a UDP stream and to synchronise the execution of the RealTimeThread with the arrival of UDP packets.
+This data will then be offered to a separate thread, which will be responsible for processing the data at 100 Hz and storing it in a file.

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-47-Receiver.cfg
     :language: c++
     :lines: 1259-1277
     :caption: Thread configuration.
 Note that the ``CPUs`` could have been allocated to different cores.
     :linenos:
     :emphasize-lines: 7, 10, 12, 15

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-47-Receiver.cfg
     :language: c++
     :lines: 1254-1257
     :caption: The ``RealTimeThreadSynchronisation`` expects one thread to write data to it and one or more threads to read data from it.
     :linenos:

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-47-Receiver.cfg
     :language: c++
     :lines: 54-92
-    :caption: The ``GAMThreadSyncOut`` writes data into the ``RTThreadSynch``.
+    :caption: The ``GAMThreadSyncOut`` writes data into ``RTThreadSynch``.
     :linenos:
     :emphasize-lines: 23

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-47-Receiver.cfg
     :language: c++
     :lines: 93-138
-    :caption: The ``GAMThreadSyncIn`` reads data into the ``RTThreadSynch``.
-Note that by requesting ``Samples=10`` the GAM will read 10 samples from the ``RTThreadSynch`` and will only execute when 10 samples are available, thus lowering to process data at a lower frequency (e.g. 100 Hz).
+    :caption: The ``GAMThreadSyncIn`` reads data from ``RTThreadSynch``.
+Note that by requesting ``Samples=10`` the GAM will read 10 samples from ``RTThreadSynch`` and will only execute when 10 samples are available, thus allowing data to be processed at a lower frequency (e.g. 100 Hz).
 The 10 collected samples will then be offered as an array of 10 elements.
     :linenos:
     :emphasize-lines: 7,12,17,22,29,34,39,44

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-47-Receiver.cfg
     :language: c++
     :lines: 140-186
-    :caption: The data needs to downsampled.
+    :caption: The data needs to be downsampled.
 Ideally, it should have been decimated with a proper filter, but for simplicity in this example the data is just downsampled by taking one sample every 10.
     :linenos:
     :emphasize-lines: 8,14,20,26

 Running the application